 Diet and Nutrition

 Savannah cats have the same nutritional requirements as domestic cats.
-Some experts recommend a combination of dry food, wet food, and raw or cooked meat.
+Some experts recommend a combination of commercial dry food or wet food and raw or cooked meat.
 Some experts feel the breed needs more taurine and may recommend a taurine supplement.
 Others suggest that if you give dry food it should be free of grain or corn since its wild ancestors eat a whole protein diet.

 Be sure to provide fresh, clean water for your cat (although a savannah cat is likely to play in the water dish).